MoonlightCapital/MoonlightBot-docs/moderation-commands/infractions.md

 ## reason

 Changes the reason of the infraction.
-If the `reason` option is left blank, it will simply display the current one
+If the `reason` option is left blank, it will simply display the current one.
+You can alternatively use `%%%` to automatically copy the old content so you don't have to type it again

 ```text
 /infractions reason <id> [reason]